 This website attempts to digitally recreate the experience of going to an actual museum exhibit.
 Accordingly, it requires some interaction on the part of viewers.
 Not all documents are immediately viewable, and some will require use of the expand button to open them up in a different window for closer inspection; viewers are encouraged to do so for documents that are of interest to them, but are no means expected to look at all of them – as one would not (necessarily) in an actual museum.
 Text documents are generally presented on the left side of the exhibit text.
 More visually appealing or verbally striking materials have been included in-text.

-The majority of the information and documents reproduced for this exhibit have been drawn from Columbia University’s Rare Books and Manuscripts Library Columbia University and World War 1 Collection.
-There are many other relevant collections that could meaningfully add to the discussion.
+There are many other relevant collections that could meaningfully add to this project.
 Particularly, the voluminous papers and correspondence of Nicholas Murray Butler, for instance, could be of enormous help in understanding the nature of the administration's position.
 The letters of E.R.A.
 Seligman could also be useful, as well as manuscript collections of Frank Tannenbaum and John Burgess, who was allegedly a Prussian sympathizer.

-Similarly, at the time of publication, the section of this website relating to the experience of Columbia students, faculty, and alumni overseas on the Western Front remains incomplete.
-Hopefully, with more time, their stories will be told – likely in their own words.
+Similarly, this website does not include the experiences of Columbia students, faculty, and alumni overseas on the Western Front.
+Hopefully, at some point their stories will be told – maybe even in their own words.